Khloe Kardashian: Tristan Thompson Secret Affair With Baby Mama Causing Rift?

 Khloe Kardashian has not responded to claims that she’s spying on her boyfriend, nor is she expected to comment.

-The twosome will, however, be seen in forthcoming episodes of Keeping Up With the Kardashians, which kicks off its premiere episode of season 13 on March 12.
+The twosome will, however, be seen in forthcoming episodes of Keeping Up With the Kardashians, which kicks off its premiere episode of Season 13 on March 12.

 Do you think it’s a good idea for Khloe Kardashian to be spying on Tristan?